SCons/scons-contrib/README.rst

-.. note:: Installs using pip or setup.py are not presently implemented.
+.. note:: Installs using pip searching pypi.org are not presently implemented.
+For alternative options, see the installation instructions.
-   Suggest manually add a tool to ``site_scons/site_tools`` to use.

 SCons - a software construction tool - Contributed Software
 ###########################################################